Most conversations about artificial intelligence focus on jobs:

 For most of history, advanced reasoning and creativity were considered uniquely human abilities.

+The result is psychologically disorienting for many people.
+Not because machines became conscious.
 But because humans are beginning to question what makes their own abilities unique.

 The Meaning Of Creativity May Change